-- 7. Power off the vehicle by navigating to Controls > Safety > Power Off on the touchscreen. - 8.
-Disconnect the low voltage cable from penthouse: - a.
+- 9. Disconnect the low voltage cable from penthouse: - a.
 In the rear passenger seat, remove the foam cover and set it aside.
 The foam covers the low voltage cable.

 b.
 Release and pull down the gray lever-arm on the side of the low voltage connector.